 This restaurateur-turned-Food Network superstar attended two California community colleges, American River College and College of the Redwoods in California, before earning a bachelor’s degree in hospitality management from the University of Nevada, Las Vegas, according to the CCCCO.

-Fieri, who hosts “Diners, Drive-Ins and Dives” has put that degree to work, launching several restaurant concepts, helping boost his estimated net worth to $8.5 million.
+Fieri, who hosted “Diners, Drive-Ins and Dives” has put that degree to work, launching several restaurant concepts, helping boost his estimated net worth to $20 million.

 Journalist and novelist Jim Lehrer earned an associate degree from Victoria College in Victoria, Texas.
 Lehrer later earned a bachelor’s degree in journalism from the University of Missouri and did a hitch in the Marines before starting his career as a print reporter.